digimakergo/doc/tutorial/templating.md

 Digimaker's template not only can be used in website, but also any html-generating context, eg. pdf generating from html, email sending.

+The [template override](#template-override) provides powerful configuration so you can organize template files, template blocks, and reused templates well.

 ## Set up site
 In configs/dm.yaml section sites you will see configuration below:
 ```yaml